Our Window on Beirut

 of the world!
 Although we seldom have time, one of our favorite leisure

-Lebanese white wines, discuss the day, and watch the world go by below
+Lebanese wines, discuss the day, while we watch the world go by below

 us and marvel at the blueness of the Mediterranean Sea in the distance.